Security Requirements and Controls

 }

-For this input datatype, you would give the unique identifier of the action to delete, and the name of the associated view.
-This is described in the table here:
+For the input, you would give the unique identifier of the action to delete, and the name of the associated view.
+Click on the Show Query link above the Syntax section for an example of how to find the identifier.

 ParameterTypeRequiredDefaultStabilityDescription